Kyle2142/PHPBot/README.md

 ### Return values

-While calling any raw API method or convenience function, you will get a result in the form of an object:
+While calling any raw API method or convenience function, you will most often get a result in the form of an object:
 <details><summary>View dump</summary><p>

 ```php